 Questions for reinhold and barry

-The Buell Hypothesis is written as a screenplay; you then asked participants to respond with a film.
-Can you talk about your own decision to use this storytelling device as well as the responses you got?
+The proposals developed for the MoMA Foreclosed Exhibition were based on a research report developed at the Buell Center.
+This document, the “Buell Hypothesis” is written as a screenplay; you then asked participants to respond with a film.
+Why did you choose to use these storytelling devices?

-What were your expectations (in choosing this particular medium)?
+Can you talk about why you included the requirement that each participant make a film, and the relationship of that particular representation to the other required components—data analysis, architectural plans, etc?

 How do you think these films contribute to the discourse on utopia/American dream?
-How do you see these in relationship to other architectural narratives at the moment and in history?
-How do they engage the history/trajectory of architectural filmmaking?
+How do you see these in relationship to other contemporary and historical architectural narratives?
+Can you comment on the say they engage and contribute to the history/trajectory of architectural filmmaking?

-Can you talk about why you included the requirements that each participant make a film, and the relationship of that particular representation to the other required components—data analysis, architectural plans, etc?

-How does this fit within the larger institutional framework at Moma?
+How does this (what?
+The show?
+The narratives?) fit within the larger institutional framework at Moma?
 What is the value of storytelling?
 How does this relate to your institutional role?

 Send to each other and